Disclosure

 To Ensure Accurate Local Search Results

-For local search queries, where accurate location data matters, turn off your VPN to get the most relevant local results.
+For local search queries, turn off your VPN.
+This ensures you get the most relevant local results.

 To Access a Corporate Network That Does Not Allow VPN Traffic